POAR: Efficient Policy Optimization via Online Abstract State Representation Learning: Introduction

-In this study, we propose a new algorithm called Policy Optimization via Abstract Representation (POAR), which integrates SRL into the state-of-art RL algorithm \emph{proximal policy optimization} (PPO) \cite{c3}.
-The algorithm is designed to update SRL and RL models simultaneously, where the learned representation can evolve to meet the demand of reinforcement learning and maintain a good physical interpretation.
-Moreover, we can check the learned abstract representation in real-time to monitor the course of training and diagnose the policy.
+In this study, we propose Policy Optimization via Abstract Representation (POAR), which summarizes the SRL sub-learning tasks in previous works (e.g. forward \cite{gelada2019deepmdp}, inverse \cite{guo2020bootstrap}, auto-reconstruction \cite{finn2015learning}, reward \cite{lesort2018state} prediction tasks) and integrates SRL into the RL policy phase(e.g. proximal policy optimization (PPO) \cite{schulman2017proximal}) for online adaptive policy optimization.
+We design the algorithm to update SRL and RL models simultaneously, where the learned representation can evolve to meet the demand of reinforcement learning and maintain a good physical interpretation.
+Moreover, we can retrieve the learned abstract representation in real-time to monitor the course of training and diagnose the policy.
+Prior works often encounter difficulty in optimizing RL and SRL goals together, since they are sensitive to hyperparameters (e.g. weight parameter of losses) and often lead either one to collapse\cite{marler2004survey}.
+In this work, we leverage a dynamic loss weighting strategy to guarantee convergence for online optimization of both goals.

-In addition, to better accustom RL algorithms to 3D robotic control scenarios, we introduce a new type of SRL prior which leverages expert demonstration.
-Internalizing demonstration to diminish searching space can efficiently tackle the cold-start problem in which explorations are lengthy and expensive, especially during early training stages \cite{c10}.
-To do so, we select the maximum mean discrepancy (MMD) \cite{c18} loss to optimize, which evaluates the similarity between learned states and expert trajectories in distribution, in the hope that the agent can imitate the expert's behaviors.
+In addition, to better accustom RL algorithms to 3D robotic control scenarios, we introduce a new SRL prior which leverages expert demonstration\cite{finn2016guided, sun2021robotdrlsim}.
+Internalizing demonstration to diminish searching space can efficiently tackle the cold-start problem in which explorations are lengthy and expensive, especially during early training stages \cite{argall2009survey}.
+To do so, POAR employs a demonstration-based prior to optimize the maximum mean discrepancy (MMD) \cite{gretton2012kernel} loss to reduce the distribution similarity between learned states and expert trajectories, so that the represented states can capture expert's behavioral modes.